apitestbase/apitestbase.github.io/MQ-Test-Step.md

 [![Enqueue MQ Message From File](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/enqueue-message-from-file.png)](https://github.com/zheng-wang/irontest/blob/master/screenshots/mq/enqueue-message-from-file.png)

-Message in the file can contain MQMD header which will be recognized by Iron Test.
-If there is no MQMD header, Iron Test will generate one.
+Message in the file can contain MQMD header which will be recognized.
+If there is no MQMD header, one will be generated.

 Again, click the Do button to PUT the message into the queue.